TZCRC/Lanner-CamPod/_rpi/PiNotes.md

 (Set gpsd conf for /dev/ttyUSB0) # Note this was different for another USB GPS, instead using ttyAMA0.
 However this might be because of other /dev/tty* modifications for using the USB as a terminal connection?

-Edit /etc/default/gpsd and update DEVICES.
-The following works for the GlobalSat BU, others need to be confirmed with `ls /dev/ttyUSB*` before and after plugging in.
+Edit /etc/default/gpsd and update DEVICES and GPSD_OPTIONS.
+The following works for the GlobalSat BU, others need to be confirmed with `ls /dev/tty*` or `dmesg | grep tty` before and after plugging in.

 	DEVICES="/dev/ttyUSB0"
+	GPSD_OPTIONS="-n"

+### GPS as time server

+Edit `/etc/chrony/chrony.conf`, add the following line to the end of the file:

+	refclock SHM 0 offset 0.5 delay 0.2 refid NMEA

+After reboot, check if NMEA source is in use:

+	chronyc sources -v

 ## Data setup